Find answers to frequently asked questions about the Peabody Institute admissions process.

 How many movements should I prepare?

-The audition instructions for each major will specify how many movements you should prepare.
+The audition repertoire requirements for each major will specify how many movements you should prepare.
 Given our audition time constraints, it is likely you will not be asked to perform part of every movement you have prepared.
-Audition repertoire is designed as a guide to the level of development typical of those accepted to Peabody.
+Audition repertoire is designed as a guide for the level of development typical of those accepted to Peabody.

 Where can I find sample placement exams?